dfeneyrou/styml/README.md

  - the **block mapping keys, or complex keys** are removed (keys are single line only)

 `styml` targets most use-cases from YAML (cross-language data sharing, log files, interprocess messaging, object persistence, configuration files, ...) without entering the [feature-creep zone](https://en.wikipedia.org/wiki/Feature_creep).
-Indeed, at the price of not fitting some projects that genuinely require more complex features...
+Indeed, at the price of not fitting some projects that genuinely require these advanced/complex features.

 ## Quick start

-1) First, copy `styml.h` into your project.
+1) Copy `styml.h` into your project.
 No external dependencies.
 2) Add a few lines of code, as in the example below
 ``` C++
     #include "styml.h"